sebastianffx/stainlib/README.md

 - pillow
 - opencv-python
 - spams

-You can find the complete list of packages installed when developed the library under utils/enviroment.yml
+You can find a complete list of the packages installed when developed the library under utils/enviroment.yml

 ## Examples
 You can find examples for using stainlib in the jupyter notebooks stainlib_augmentation.ipynb and stainlib_normalization.ipynb